The Mandonator trademark name logo

 Before attaching the back, I shape the ends of the braces.
 This should allow the back to vibrate more freely, producing a nicer tone.

-Photo showing the body, neck, and unattached fingerboard of Mandonator 9
+Photo of the body of Mandonator 9

 < Previous | Next >